proxyserver2023/asp.net-training/README.md

   - Adding Validator controls to a form
   - Controlling the Validation error Message Display
   - Using the Validation Summary Control

+### Creating Reports
+  - Creating A Query With joined tables
+  - Replacing control style properties with CSS
+  - Creating a CSS File for Printing
+  - Suppressing Elements in printed web pages
+  - Selecting Data for a report

+### Managing Session State
+  - Understanding ViewState and Managing PostBacks
+  - Using Session Variables

+### Securing a Site with Forms Authentication
+  - Turning on Forms Authentication
+  - Creating a page to log in users
+  - Creating a page to set up new users
+  - Understanding the Security Databases
+  - Configuring security in the web.config file
+  - Creating a page to log out users

+### Deploying a Web Site
+  - Installing IIS on Windows
+  - Installing ASP.NET on Windows
+  - Deploying a site on Windows
+  - Scripting a Database for Deployment